Beyond the Wall (Game of Thrones)

 "Beyond the Wall" is the sixth and penultimate episode of the seventh season of HBO's fantasy television series Game of Thrones, and the 66th overall.
 It was written by series co-creators David Benioff and D. B. Weiss, and directed by Alan Taylor.
-At 70 minutes, it was the series' longest episode until the airing of the season's finale.
+The episode was 70 minutes long, making it one of the longest episodes of the series.

 The episode's main plot focuses on Jon Snow's raiding party as they journey north of the Wall; they successfully capture a wight to prove the threat, though Thoros is killed.
 Daenerys rescues the group from the Army of the Dead, and the Night King kills and reanimates Viserion.
 Jon is separately rescued by Benjen, who sacrifices himself, and Jon acknowledges Daenerys as queen.
 Meanwhile, at Winterfell, tension builds between Sansa and Arya.

 The title of the episode is taken from the namesake lands where most of the episode takes place.
 "Beyond the Wall" received mostly positive praise from critics, who listed the epic scale and special effects of the battle between the White Walkers and the dragons, the interactions between the northern raiding party, and Jon swearing fealty to Daenerys as highlights of the episode, though some reviewers criticized the episode for "defying logic" and its rushed storytelling.
 In the United States, the episode achieved a viewership of 10.24 million in its initial broadcast.

 This episode marks the final appearances of Joseph Mawle (Benjen Stark) and Paul Kaye (Thoros of Myr).

 Plot

 At Winterfell

 Arya confronts Sansa about the letter Sansa wrote to persuade Robb to bend the knee to Joffrey.
 Arya accuses Sansa of mainly being concerned that she will lose face with the Northern lords if the letter is made public.
 Sansa confides in Littlefinger, who suggests that Brienne, sworn to serve both sisters, would intervene if Arya acted against Sansa.
-However, when Cersei invites Sansa to King's Landing to parley, Sansa sends Brienne as her representative.
+However, when Cersei invites Sansa to King's Landing to parley, Sansa sends Brienne as her representative and she reluctantly goes.
 Sansa searches Arya's room and finds Arya's faces.
 Arya discovers Sansa and explains her training with the Faceless Men.
 Arya says she could take Sansa's face, seemingly threatening her with the Valyrian steel dagger before instead leaving her with it.

 At Dragonstone

 Tyrion suspects Cersei will lay a trap when they meet, but counsels Daenerys to not stoop to her level.
 Daenerys grows frustrated with Tyrion's pragmatism, but he reassures her of his loyalty to her cause.
 Tyrion further questions how Daenerys, who believes herself infertile, can establish a legacy that will outlive her.
-She refuses to discuss the succession before ascending to the Iron Throne.
+Daenerys replies that she will only discuss succession after she has ascended to the Iron Throne.